MCK-D/MCK-D/README.md

-<h1 align="center">I'm Micka</h1>
+<h1 align="center">👋 I'm Micka</h1>
 <p>
-  👋 I am a 18 years old who has been writing lines of code since 2018.
+  I am a 19 year-old who has been writing lines of code since 2018.
 There is nothing I do not like in programming. <br>
-  🛠️ Being very curious, I try to learn about as much languages as possible and still do not know which is my preferred one (I'm starting to develop a strong relation with low-level programming though). <br>
+  🛠️ Being very curious, I try to learn about as much languages as possible and still do not know which is my preferred one (I'm starting to develop a strong relation with mobile development though). <br>
-  💻 When it comes to code, I like to keep it clean and adaptable so I can add new features faster and even work on it after a long time not touching it (although when I do I always end up hating what I wrote and remaking everything from scratch).<br>
+  💻 When it comes to code, I like to keep it clean and simple so I can add new features faster and even work on it after a long time not touching it (although when I do I always end up hating what I wrote and remaking everything from scratch).<br>
 </p>

 - 🌱 Currently learning **🦀 Rust**